PortPy-Project/PortPy/README.md

 </p>

 # What is PortPy?
-##Note:## The package is at its early stages (version 0.x) and we are now collecting feedbacks from reserachers to design the data structure and main functionalities.
-We are expecting to have a stable version 1 around March 2023.
+**Note:** The package is at its early stages (version 0.xx) and we are now collecting feedbacks from reserachers to design the data structure and main functionalities.
+We are expecting to have a stable version 1.xx around March 2023.
 We love to hear your feedback.

-PortPy (**P**lanning and **O**ptimization for **R**adiation **T**herapy) is a community effort to develop an open source python library to facilitate the development and clinical translation of radiotherapy cancer treatment planning algorithms.
+PortPy (**P**lanning and **O**ptimization for **R**adiation **T**herapy) is a community effort to develop the first open source python library to facilitate the development and clinical translation of radiotherapy cancer treatment planning algorithms.
 PortPy includes:
 1. Research-ready data and code to promote *benchmarking*, *transparency*, *reproducibility* and *community-driven* development
 2. Interface to an open-source optimization package [CVXPy](https://www.cvxpy.org/) for easy/quick prototyping and out-of-the-box access to commercial/open-source optimization engines (e.g., Mosek, Gorubi, CPLEX, IPOPT)
 3. Visualization modules to visualize relevant plan information (e.g, dose volume histograms, dose distribution, fluence map)